osa-ora/gitops-sample/README.md

 This is a sample GitOps project where you can use ArgoCD to synch and apply all Git repository configuration and operations into OpenShift/Kubernetes cluster.

+Note: You need to install the applications and pipelines using the script "dev-ops-script.sh" in the setup-demo folder.
+This demo will install the following tools:
+- Dev & CICD OpenShift projects
+- Jenkins instance
+- SonarQube instance
+- Gitea Template
+- Nexus Repository instance
+- Two Tekton pipelines
+- Execute both Tekton pipelines

+It requires the following:
+- Login to OpenShift cluster usng oc login command
+- OpenShift with Tekton Pipeline installed
+- OC and tkn command installed.
+- Slack channel webhook URL as a parameter to send the notification into this channel

-To run this demo you need to provision ArgoCD operator, once installed, you need to install ArgoCD instance.
+Now, in order to install the ArgoCD GitOps Demo you need to install ArgoCD operator in OpenShift, and once installed, you need to provision an ArgoCD instance.
 Give it a name such as argocd-sample
-Enable
+In Dex section, Enable OpenShift OAuth.

 <img width="837" alt="Screen Shot 2022-01-10 at 09 27 37" src="https://user-images.githubusercontent.com/18471537/148730783-ecac6590-ce5e-44a1-98a3-3d3e015346fa.png">
-In Dex section, Enable OpenShift OAuth.

 In RBAC section, add the following policy:
 ```